Alexander Stirling Calder: Career

 Hermon Atkins MacNeil and Calder were commissioned to create sculptures for the Washington Square Arch in New York City.
 George Washington as Commander-in-Chief, Accompanied by Fame and Valor (1914–1916) was sculpted by MacNeil; and George Washington as President, Accompanied by Wisdom and Justice (1917–18) by Calder.
 These are sometimes referred to as Washington at War and Washington at Peace.

 He sculpted a number of ornamental works for Villa Vizcaya, the James Deering estate outside Miami, Florida.
 These included the famous Italian Barge (1917–1919), a stone folly in the shape of a boat, projecting into Biscayne Bay.

 He taught at the Art Students League of New York from 1918 to 1922.

 Two of his major commissions of the 1920s were the Swann Memorial Fountain in Logan Circle, and the architectural sculpture program for the University of Pennsylvania Museum of Archaeology and Anthropology.

 He was one of a dozen sculptors invited to compete in Oklahoma's Pioneer Woman statue competition in 1926–27, which was won by Bryant Baker.
 In 1927, he was also commissioned by the Berkshire Museum to sculpt the woodwork and fountain of the museum's Ellen Crane Memorial Room in Pittsfield, Massachusetts.

 In 1929, he won the national competition for a monumental statue of Leif Eriksson, to be the gift of the United States to Iceland in commemoration of the 1000th anniversary of the Icelandic Parliament.

 Personal life

-Calder married portrait painter Nanette Lederer on February 22, 1895, and they lived in Philadelphia for the first decade of their marriage.
-They had two children: Margaret Calder Hayes and Alexander Calder.
+Stirling married portrait painter Nanette Lederer on February 22, 1895, and they lived in Philadelphia for the first decade of their marriage.
+They had two children.
+Their daughter, Margaret Calder Hayes, was born in Paris, and their son, the famed sculptor Alexander Calder, was born in Philadelphia.

-Calder died on January 7, 1945, and was interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.
+Stirling died on January 7, 1945, and was interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.

 Legacy

-Works from Alexander Stirling Calder will be displayed at a new museum under construction for his son's work in Philadelphia.
+Works from Alexander Stirling Calder are on display at Calder Gardens, a cultural institution in Philadelphia dedicated to experiencing the works of Alexander Calder.
+The institution resides on the Benjamin Franklin Parkway, not far from Stirling's own Swann Memorial Fountain and Milne's William Penn (Calder).